MinaFoundation/Core-Grants/README.md

 ### Public Goods
 This grants purpose is to support new development, maintenance, and upkeep of the Mina Protocol.

-### zkIgnite Bridge Funding
-A one time grant for high impact and important projects coming out of zkIgnite.
-This grant is intended to support the team until they can seek external funding via accelerators or venture capital.

 ## How to Apply?
 For all open grants, please see the [Project Board](https://github.com/orgs/MinaFoundation/projects/7).
 Under each of these issues, you can add a comment with your with your completed proposal.
 Please see the [proposal template](https://github.com/MinaFoundation/Launch-Grants/blob/main/Templates.md)  to ensure that all the required information is included in you application